-$$M{\rm contam} = {}^{14} {\rm C}{\rm excess} \left(\frac{{}^{14}{\rm C}}{{}^{12}{\rm C}}\right){\rm LA} \frac{M}{A},\tag{1}$$

-The elevated carbon yields and 14C concentrations of aliquots 3 to 5 relative to those of aliquots 1 and 2 suggest two things.
-Firstly, it is apparent that HNO3 is needed to remove laurylamine-derived carbon, both total carbon and 14C, contamination from quartz.
-The importance of HNO3 is demonstrated by the higher unit yields and 14C concentrations of aliquots that were etched with only HF compared to aliquots that had the same quartz isolation method and duration of etching but were etched with a combination of HF and HNO3 (aliquot 3 vs. 2 and aliquot 5 vs. 4).
+$$M{contam} = {}^{14}C{excess} \left(\frac{{}^{14}C}{{}^{12}C}\right){LA} \frac{M}{A}$$ aliquots that were etched with only HF compared to aliquots that had the same quartz isolation method and duration of etching but were etched with a combination of HF and HNO3 (aliquot 3 vs 2 and aliquot 5 vs 4).
 We hypothesise that, as an oxidiser, HNO3 is key in the decomposition of laurylamine.
-Before carbon is extracted from aliquots, quartz is leached in 50 % v/v HNO3 for 30 min in an unheated ultrasonic bath (Lifton et al., 2001; Goehring et al., 2019).
+Before carbon is extracted from aliquots, quartz is leached in 50 % v/v HNO3 for 30 minutes in an unheated ultrasonic bath (Lifton et al., 2001; Goehring et al., 2019).
 This is important to note because it is apparent that this additional leach with strong HNO3 is not sufficient alone to remove contaminant 14C and highlights the importance of HF as well as HNO3 in the etching procedure and their role in the removal of contamination.
-We hypothesise that the dissolution of quartz using HF helps to release contamination stored within microfractures of quartz grains (elaborated further below).
-Secondly, 2 d in an ultrasonic bath with 1% acid mixture, regardless of whether HF or HF/HNO3 is used for etching, appears to be insufficient to remove frothflotation-derived contaminants.
-Aliquots 4 and 5, which were not etched on the shaker table and spent a total of 2 d etching in an ultrasonic bath, both appeared visually pure and thus looked ready for in situ 14C analysis without the context of potential froth-flotation-derived contamination.
-It is possible that contamination would have been removed if aliquots 4 and 5 were etched with 5 % rather than 1 % HF/HNO3.
+We hypothesise that dissolution of quartz using HF helps to release contamination stored within microfractures of quartz grains (elaborated further below).
+Secondly, two days in an ultrasonic bath with 1 % acid mixture, regardless of whether HF or HF/HNO3 is used for etching, appears to be insufficient to remove froth flotation-derived contaminants.
+Aliquots 4 and 5, which were not etched on the shaker table and spent a total of two days etching in an ultrasonic bath, both appeared visually pure and thus looked ready for in situ 14C analysis without the context of potential froth flotation-derived contamination.
+It is possible that that contamination would have been removed if alignots 4 and 5 were etched with 5 % rather than 1 % HF/HNO3.
 However, the purpose of aliquots 4 and 5 was to test if the minimum feasible duration of etching and strength of acid used by laboratories to isolate quartz would be sufficient to remove potential contamination from froth flotation.
 Evidently, a standard procedure to etch samples until they are visually pure is not necessarily sufficient when froth flotation has been used.
-If a laboratory has only a shaker table or an ultrasonic bath, we would speculate that a minimum of four 24 h periods in 5 % HF/HNO3 would be sufficient to remove froth-flotation-derived contamination.
+If a laboratory has only a shaker table or an ultrasonic bath, we would speculate that a minimum of four 24-hour periods in 5 % HF/HNO3 would be sufficient to remove froth flotation-derived contamination.